 When you have an accident or get into trouble on the hill or at the crag it's mountain rescue that come to your aid.

-Woodhead Mountain Rescue Team relies on donations from the public for the upkeep of vehicles, equipment and vital medicines.
+Holme Valley Mountain Rescue Team relies on donations from the public for the upkeep of vehicles, equipment and vital medicines.

 All donations are gratefully received.
 There are various ways to donate, see the website for more details.